==================

 Best Birding Season: December through March

-With raised trails tracing the edges of water impoundments, you will get an elevated view above sawgrass marshes that thrives with ibises, wading herons, ducks, cranes, and limpkins.
+With raised trails tracing the edges of water impoundments, you will get an elevated view above sawgrass marshes that thrive with ibises, wading herons, ducks, cranes, and limpkins.
 Watching birds standing out against the grays and greens of the swamp during winter is my favorite season.

 Significant Bird Species